-The museum entry ticket includes access to the collections area, to the temporary exhibitions on the suspended mezzanines East and West, to the multimedia mezzanine and to the Jacques Kerchache reading room.
+The museum entry ticket includes access to the collections area, to the temporary exhibitions on the mezzanines East and West, to the multimedia mezzanine and to the Jacques Kerchache reading room.

 An all-in-one geographic journey including 3,500 objects from the four corners of the globe.

 As you leave the "ramp", a long winding ribbon spiralling up from the entrance hall, the collections area introduces you to the large geographical regions from which the remarkable collections of the musée du quai Branly originate: Oceania, Asia, Africa and the Americas.
 Visitors flow through them on a journey that takes in some great crossroads between civilisations and cultures: Asia-Oceania, the Indies, Mashreq-Maghreb.

 The presentation of 3,500 objects highlights the profound history of the cultures presented, and the diversity of meaning of the pieces.
 The museography encourages visitors to linger, to find out more about the major themes: masks and tapa in Oceania, costumes from Asia, and musical instruments or textiles in Africa are the subject of remarkable and fascinating video installations.